virtio-win/kvm-guest-drivers-windows/vioserial/lib/readme.txt

         The size, in bytes, of the buffer pointed to by buf.

 Return Value
 If the ReadPort method encounters no errors, it returns TRUE.
-Otherwise it retunrs FALSE.
+Otherwise it returns FALSE.

 Comments
 None